AltGr/opam-wiki/Quick_Install.md

 You can specify which version of the OCaml you want to install:

 ```
   sh ./opam_installer.sh /usr/local/bin 3.12.1 # Install the latest OPAM and OCaml 3.12.1
   sh ./opam_installer.sh /usr/local/bin system # Install the latest OPAM using the system OCaml
 ```

-- If you'd like the environment to be set properly to use OPAM each time you start a new shell session, just add the `eval \`opam config env\`` command to your `~/.profile` or `~/.bashrc`.
+You can then run `opam init` and follow the instructions.

 ## From Sources